 Instagram: They are also active on Instagram having 1300+ followers.

-Mahindra Lifespaces is the first Green Homes Developer with Green Design & Healthy Living as their main focus in all the projects pan-India.
+Mahindra Lifespaces is the real estate company of the Mahindra Group.
+They are the first Green Home Developer with Green Design & Healthy Living as their main focus across their projects.

 Avg.
 Time on Site